Nvzdev0/Vanguard-Bypass/README.md

 About An example on how you can popup the error "VAN:RESTRICTION" &amp; use some stuff even if it's detected on Valorant.

 # Is this detected?
-Probably, you'll get temp banned after 1-3 game. that's why i stopped using it in the first place and switched to new methods
+Probably, you'll get temp banned after 1-3 game. that's why i stopped using it in the first place and switched to new methods. last time this project was used was 1-2 months ago.

 # How to use?
 1) Download the .zip file.